-The College offers a BFA degree in Advertising: Copywriting, Advertising: Design, Art Education, Crafts, Entertainment Arts, Fashion Accessories Design, Fine Arts, Graphic Design, Illustration, Interior Design, Photography, Product Design and Transportation Design.
-The BFA degree requires completion of 126/127 credit hours: 84 in studio areas and 42/43 in general studies courses.
-In addition to coursework in their chosen major, freshmen take courses in the Foundation Department, where they study drawing, color theory, and basic 2D and 3D design.
-Students in all majors also take courses in the Liberal Arts Department, designed to provide them with an understanding of the larger social and cultural context in which they live.
+The College offers a BFA degree in Advertising: Copywriting, Advertising: Design, Crafts, Entertainment Arts, Fashion Accessories Design, Fine Arts, Communication Design, Illustration, Interior Design, Photography, Product Design and Transportation Design.
+The BFA degree requires completion of 126/127 credit hours: 78 in studio areas and 42/43 in general studies courses and 6 in general elective classes.
+The certification in Art Education requires 27 credits to complete.

+In addition to coursework in their chosen major, first-year students take courses in the Foundation Department, where they study drawing, 2D and 3D design, and an introduction to digital tools, color theory, and basic design.
+Students in all majors also take courses in the Liberal Arts Department, designed to help them develop critical thinking skills and provide them with an understanding of the larger social and cultural context in which they live.